d-bl/GroundForge/docs/help/Tiles.md

 Foot side trick
 ---------------
-A trick allows to create foot sides in the thread diagram.
+Skipping stitches in the outer columns of the prototype pattern may cause *a* foot side in the thread diagram.
+Strategically un-skipping some of these stitches may cause a *nice* foot side.

+The steps to follow
-* Extend the pattern in the foot side fields under "define a repeat".
+* Extend the pattern in side panels under "define a repeat".
   The screenshots annotate these sections with purple borders.
   Orange arcs indicate rows and columns that should be identical.
   The first column of the left tile should equal the first column beyond the tile.